rotemdan/lzutf8.js/README.md

   - Run the [automated tests](https://rotemdan.github.io/lzutf8/Tests/).
   - Run the [core benchmarks](https://rotemdan.github.io/lzutf8/Benchmarks/) (*note: in development, only a handful are currently available*).

-#General characteristics
+#Technical details

 *Design objectives and special properties:*

-  - Allows incremental compression and decompression with any arbitrary partitioning of the source material
+  - Allows incremental compression and decompression with any arbitrary partitioning of the source material.
-  - Individually compressed blocks can be freely concatenated and yield a valid compressed stream that may be decompressed as a single unit
+  - Individually compressed blocks can be freely concatenated and yield a valid compressed stream that may be decompressed as a single unit.
   - **Bytestream is *backwards compatible* with plain UTF-8** - this unusual property allows both compressed and plain UTF-8 streams to be concatenated and decompressed as single unit (or with any arbitrary partitioning).
 Some possible applications:
     - Sending "static" pre-compressed data followed by dynamically generated uncompressed data from a server.
     - Appending both uncompressed/compressed data to a compressed log file without needing to rewrite it.
     - Joining multiple source files, where some are possibly pre-compressed, and serving them as a single concatenated file without additional processing.
   - **No flushing** is needed for decompression.
 The decompressor will always yield the longest valid string possible from the given block.
   - Compression **always** results in a byte length that is smaller or equal to the source length, even for random source strings.